xieyuheng/inet-lisp-st/docs/articles/programming-with-interaction-nets.md

 How to use graph to represent functions that operate on natural numbers?

-Take naddition as an example, we need to introduce a new node to represent naddition, and to define interaction rules between this node and other nodes.
+Take addition as an example, we need to introduce a new node to represent addition, and to define interaction rules between this node and other nodes.

-We use a node with three ports to represent naddition.
+We use a node with three ports to represent addition.

 ```
        |
-     (nadd)
+     (add)
      /   \
 ```